Leslie Turnage, Attorney at Law

 Guardianship

-Sometimes a loved one cannot manage their personal or financial affairs due to age, illness, or disability.
-In these situations, guardianship may be necessary to ensure their safety and well-being.
+Sometimes a loved one may no longer be able to manage personal or financial affairs due to age, illness, or disability.
+In these situations, guardianship may be necessary to ensure that important decisions are made in a way that protects the individual’s safety, health, and financial well-being.

-• Protecting children with special needs as they become adults
+• Planning for children with special needs as they transition into adulthood

-• Advising guardians on their ongoing responsibilities and reporting duties
+• Advising appointed guardians on their legal responsibilities and required court reporting

-Guardianship may be needed when an adult cannot manage personal or financial affairs due to illness, age, or disability.
+Guardianship may be required when an adult cannot manage personal or financial affairs due to illness, age-related decline, or disability, and less restrictive alternatives are not sufficient.

-Guardians must act in the ward’s best interest, manage assets responsibly, and report to the court regularly.
+Guardians must act in the best interest of the ward, manage assets responsibly, and submit regular reports to the probate court as required by Texas law.

-Next Step: If you are concerned about a loved one’s ability to manage their affairs, reach out to discuss whether guardianship is the right option for your family.
+If you are concerned about a loved one’s ability to manage personal or financial matters, I welcome the opportunity to discuss your situation and whether guardianship or another option may be appropriate.

 Collaborative Divorce